ResearchComputingServices/hpc-intro/_episodes/06-connecting.md

 PuTTY is available for free download from [www.putty.org](http://www.putty.org/).
 Download the version that is correct for your operating system and install it as you would other software on you Windows system.
 Once installed it will be available through the start menu or similar.

-Running PuTTY will not initially produce a terminal but intsead a window full of connection options.
+Running PuTTY will not initially produce a terminal but instead a window full of connection options.
 Putting the address of the remote system in the "Host Name (or IP Address)" box and either pressing enter or clicking the "Open" button should begin the connection process.

 If this works you will see a terminal window open that prompts you for a username through the "login as:" prompt and then for a password.
 If both of these are passed correctly then you will be given access to the system and will see a message saying so within the terminal.
 If you need to escape the authentication process you can hold the control/ctrl key and press the c key to exit and start again.